SiceloKayisa/My-Data-Science-and-Machine-Learning-Projects/Churn Prediction for Financial Institution/readme.md

 **3. Explore Threshold Tuning:** You can adjust the decision threshold for your models.
 By default, most models classify based on a 0.5 probability.
 Lowering this threshold might increase recall (catching more churners) at the cost of precision (more false positives), which might be acceptable depending on the business cost of missing a churner versus a false positive.

-**4. Feature Importance:** For Random Forest and Gradient Boosting, you can inspect feature importances (model.feature_importances_) to understand which features are most influential in predicting churn.
+**4. Feature Importance:** For best performing model I will inspect feature importances (model.feature_importances_) to understand which features are most influential in predicting churn.
 This can provide actionable business insights.

+### 🎯 Hyperparameter Tuning and Improving The Models Performance

+Using the above recommendations I will continue to train Random Forest and Decision Trees as they have better performance metrics for our churn problem at hand.
+I will adjust these models individually to improve their perfomance by exploring the following ways listed below

+- Consider the techniques for imbalanced dataset and in this case SMOTE
+- Perform hyperparameter tuning using GridSearchCV
+- Analyse feature importance and use all the features that are informative for developing the prediction model
+- Lastly I will take the better performing model in preparation for deployment.

+### Libraries used

+- **Pandas:** For loading, cleaning, transforming, and manipulating data.
+It's the go-to tool for working with tabular data.

+- **NumPy:** Used for high-performance numerical operations, especially with multi-dimensional arrays and mathematical functions.
+It's often the backbone for other libraries like Pandas
+- Seaborn: For creating beautiful and informative statistical visualizations.
+It builds on Matplotlib and is perfect for exploring relationships between variables.

+- **Scikit-learn:** A comprehensive library for building and evaluating machine learning models.
+It includes a wide range of algorithms for classification, regression, clustering, and more.

+- **Warnings:** To manage and suppress warning messages in your code.
+This helps keep your output clean, especially when dealing with deprecation warnings from other libraries.

+- **Imbalanced-learn (imblearn):** A specialized library for handling imbalanced datasets.
+It provides resampling techniques like SMOTE (Synthetic Minority Over-sampling Technique) to balance the class distribution, which is crucial for building accurate predictive models.